eCommerce Bookkeeping: Everything You Need to Know

 Set up your cloud accounting tech stack

-This starts with using cloud accounting software.
-While we are big fans of Xero, there are several alternative cloud accounting software options there, including Quickbooks, MYOB, Wave, and Sage Accounting.
+This starts with using cloud accounting software that integrates with your ecommerce platform and payment processors.
+While we are big fans of Xero, there are several accounting tools, including QuickBooks Online, MYOB, Wave, Zoho Books, and Sage Accounting.

-Whether you decide to go with Xero, Quickbooks, or something else, this will be your central financial hub.
+Whether you decide to go with Xero, QuickBooks or something else, this will be your central hub for your business finances and key metrics.
+Having accurate accounting records in your cloud accounting software is crucial for making better financial decisions.

 One of the advantages of using Xero is that it integrates with dozens of software that your business might already be using or could use to get more clarity around your numbers.